bkryza/decorest/README.rst

 Basics
 ------

-For most typical cases the usage should be farily straightforward.
-Simply create a sublcass of :py:`decorest.RestClient` and define methods, which will perform calls to the actual REST service.
-You can declare how each function should actually make the request to the service solely using decorators attached to the method definition.
-The method itself is not expected to have any implementation except maybe for a docstring.
+For most typical cases the usage should be fairly straightforward.
+Simply create a subclass of :py:`decorest.RestClient` and define methods, which will perform calls to the actual REST service.
+You can declare how each function should perform the request to the service solely using decorators attached to the method definition.
+The method itself is not expected to have any implementation, except maybe for a docstring.

-After your API client class definition is complete, simply create an instance of it and it's ready to go.
-This library relies on the functionality provided by the requests_ library, which means that any valid named argument which could be passed to a requests_ HTTP call can be also passed to the calls of the client methods and will be forwarded as is.
+After your API client class definition is complete, simply create an instance of it and you're good to go.
+This library relies on the functionality provided by the requests_ library, which means that any valid named argument, which could be passed to a requests_ HTTP call can be also passed to the calls of the client methods and will be forwarded as is.